Shreyasurve19/Netflix-Content-Strategy-Dashboard/README.md

 # 🚀 How to Use This Project

-### 1. Run the analysis
+### 1. View the Analysis

+The **Analysis Documentation** contains the complete workflow followed for this project, including:

+* Data loading
+* Data cleaning
+* Feature engineering
+* Exploratory Data Analysis (EDA)
+* Statistical calculations
+* Key findings and insights

+The analysis is provided for **documentation and reference purposes**.

+### 2. View the Dashboard

 Open:

-'Netflix_Content_Strategy_Analysis.ipynb'

-The notebook contains the data loading, cleaning, feature engineering, calculations and EDA.

-### 2. Open the dashboard

-Open:

 `PowerBI/Netflix_Content_Strategy_Dashboard.pbix`

-using Microsoft Power BI Desktop.
+using **Microsoft Power BI Desktop**.

+The dashboard presents the final analysis through interactive visualizations and KPIs.

-### 3. Explore the dashboard
+### 3. Explore the Dashboard

-Use the available filters to explore Netflix content by type and year added.
+Use the available **slicers and visualizations** to explore the Netflix catalog based on:

+* Content Type
+* Year Added
+* Countries
+* Genres/Categories
+* Content Ratings
+* Content Age

+The dashboard provides a visual summary of the major findings identified during the analysis.

+### ⚠️ Source Code Notice

+This repository is intended to showcase the **project, methodology, analysis, and final dashboard**.

+The original executable source code is **not provided for reuse, modification, redistribution, or creation of derivative works**.

 ---
 # Author